HuboArch/algorithms-in-java/README.md

-# algorithms-in-java
+# algorithm-in-java
-Data-structures and algorithms implemented in java
+Data-structures and algorithm implemented in java